RuanCampello/noteworthy/README.md

 5. Start the development server using `npm run dev`.
 6. Open your web browser and visit http://localhost:3000.

+## Internationalization (i18n) Support

+Noteworthy supports multiple languages, allowing users to switch between languages seamlessly.

+### Supported Languages

+- English
+- Portuguese (BR)

+### How to Switch Languages

+You can switch the language of the application using the language selector available in settings.
+The language files are stored in the public/locales directory, and the translations are managed via cookies using next-intl.

+### To add a new language, follow these steps:

+Create a new folder in the public/locales directory with the language name in English (e.g. spanish, dutch).
+Add translation JSON files (translations.json) in the new folder with the necessary translations.
+Update the locales.ts file at `src/utils/constants/locales.ts` to include the new language in the locales array.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.